-Updated 6/6/23: The investigation estimates identified in the above table are based on projected staffing levels.
+Updated 6/27/24 - The investigation estimates identified in the above table are based on projected staffing levels.
 Increases are projected each year but are based on the anticipated resources to accomplish such increases to be in place.
-The Motor Carrier Services Division is unable to project a 20% increase each year as desired by FMCSA because projecting an increase without first securing (or having some certainty of securing) the resources is unrealistic and inappropriate.
-The FY 2023 MCSAP funding will be awarded July 1, 2023, the FY 2024 MCAP funding will be awarded July 1, 2024, and the FY 2025 MCSAP funding will be awarded July 1, 2025.
-The estimates will be re-evaluated each year based on staffing levels and available resources corresponding to the fiscal year.
+The Motor Carrier Services Division is able to project a 20% increase each year as desired by FMCSA, but the resources will need to continue to be in place for this to be achieved.
+The FY 2023 MCSAP funding was awarded July 1, 2023, the FY 2024 MCAP funding was awarded July 1, 2024, and the FY 2025 MCSAP funding will be awarded July 1, 2025.
+The estimates are reevaluated each year based on staffing levels and available resources corresponding to the fiscal year.